uc-cdis/gen3.org/content/resources/user/query-data.md

 }
 ```

-Queries like `(first: 0)` are not supported.
-To return more entries, the query call can specify a larger number such as `(first: 100)`.
-The maximum number of results returned is 10,000 (`max_result_window`).
+The maximum number of results returned is 10,000, which can be requested with the `(first: 10000)` argument.
 If you need to access more than that number, we suggest using the /guppy [download endpoint](https://github.com/uc-cdis/guppy/blob/master/doc/download.md).